alexander-chervony/method-logger/README.md

 Disclaimers:

-- The code quite old: from 2013-2014: I didn't check whether Roslyn or Cecil advanced since then so it could be optimized or wrutten in a better way
+- The code quite old: from 2013-2014: I didn't check whether Roslyn or Cecil advanced since then so it could be optimized or written in a better way
 - It was used in production but still may have some issues (including specific to your codebase/usage), so use at your own risk and prefer canary release style with monitoring if possible
 - MSSQL DB was chosen as the one that already existed in our prod env, so feel free to adapt to the one you use if it differs
 - There are quite a lot todos inside, not that much of the tests.
 There was some controversy around this project from management side, so it didn't got into polished state